Ban-Zhan/ComplexHeatmap-reference/book/07-oncoprint.md

 <img src="07-oncoprint_files/figure-html/unnamed-chunk-21-1.png" width="1152" style="display: block; margin: auto;" />

-The barplot annotation for oncoPrint essentially normal annotations, you can add more annotations in `HeatmapAnnotation()` or `rowAnnotation()`:
+The barplot annotation for oncoPrint are essentially normal annotations, you can add more annotations in `HeatmapAnnotation()` or `rowAnnotation()` in the normal way:

 ```r